 Home/Windows/Best Window Styles for Improving Home Ventilation and Airflow

-When choosing window styles for your home, one thing you should keep in mind is ventilation.
+When choosing window styles for your home, you should keep ventilation in mind.
 When your home is sufficiently vented, you can enjoy a more comfortable and fresher interior.
 It can also help you save on energy costs and prevent your indoor environment from getting too humid.

-A local window and vinyl siding installation expert shares the best window styles for improving home ventilation.
+Our local window installation experts share information about the best window styles for improving home ventilation.

 An awning window is hinged at the top and opens outward.
 You can open this type of window even when it’s raining.
 However, it creates a smaller opening compared to other window styles.
 You can get an awning window in smaller rooms in your home that don’t need that much ventilation.

 Sliding windows have sashes that glide over a fixed sash.
-This window style is ideal for homes with limited indoor and outdoor opening space.
-They are also a good option for walkways or patios as they will not create obstructions but still contribute to your home’s ventilation.
+The sliding window style is ideal for homes with limited indoor and outdoor opening space.
+They are also great windows for walkways and patios as they will not create obstructions but still contribute to your home’s ventilation.
 However, you can only open half of the window.